chemafernandez/plentific/README.md

 This library is tested by PHPUnit class `UserServiceTest`, allocated in `tests` folder.
 To run the tests, execute this command in your terminal inside the directory `api-service`:
 * `vendor/bin/phpunit tests`

 ## Examples of use
 There is a folder `api-service-consumer` with 3 scripts as examples of use of the library.

-Note: before running the examples, execute this command in your terminal inside the directory `api-service-consumer` to download the PHP dependencies:
+Before running the examples, execute this command in your terminal inside the directory `api-service-consumer` to download the PHP dependencies:
 * `composer update`

 ### Examples